irvincardoza/EstateEdge-AI/README.md

 ### 🚀 About the Project

-We built **SmartProp AI** — a web-based real estate advisor that simplifies property investment and price estimation using the power of AI.
+We built **EstateEdge AI** — a web-based real estate advisor that simplifies property investment and price estimation using the power of AI.

 The inspiration came from a simple question:
 *“What if anyone could get personalized real estate advice and price insights instantly, without needing an agent?”*